ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 : The date/time format defined in {{extended-format}} of this document.

 Timestamp:
-: An unambiguous representation of some instant in time.
+: An unambiguous representation of a particular instant in time.

 UTC Offset:
 : Difference between a given local time and UTC, usually given in